 In order to bring a full portfolio of applications to the exascale threshold, and to bring all applications forward beyond exascale, we face another disruptive phase.
-The growth of on-node concurrency, the need to execute concurrently on multiple heterogeneous nodes, and the increasing penalty for having any sequential execution regions in our codes mean we are on the front end of a new transition.
-While there is much research required, early indications are that we need to introduce new control layers and system software support (e..g., to support asynchronous tasking), that will enable us to better handle simultaneous heterogeneous execution, support task-enabled functional parallelism and latency hiding, and move toward an effective strategy for implementing application-level resilience capabilities.
+The growth of on-node concurrency, the need to execute concurrently on multiple heterogeneous nodes, and the increasing penalty for having any sequential execution regions in our codes indicate that we are on the front end of a new transition.
+While there is much research required, early indications are that we need to introduce new control layers and system software support (e.g., pervasive support of asynchronous tasking and data movement), that will enable us to better handle simultaneous heterogeneous execution, support task-enabled functional parallelism and latency hiding, and move toward an effective strategy for implementing application-level resilience capabilities.